-In Figure \ref{fig: three models for training evaluating on single model test sets RF results} we do the same experiment but this time using the RF.
+In Fig. \ref{fig: three models for training evaluating on single model test sets RF results} we do the same experiment but this time using the RF.
 For the cases (merger, N100, sub-Ch), (merger, N100, W7), and (merger, sub-Ch, W7) we find that applying the random shifts in the training process improves the bias and precision on the test set based on the model not used in the training process.
 Only for the case of using (N100, sub-Ch, W7) in the training process the merger results get worse.
-This suggests that especially the merger model, which deviates most from the other three models as shown in Figure \ref{fig: SN Ia models vs SNEMO} and therefore helps to increase the variaty, is required in the training process.
-However, the comparison between Figure \ref{fig: three models for training evaluating on single model test sets} and \ref{fig: three models for training evaluating on single model test sets RF results} shows that the RF does already a pretty good job without the random shifts, and therefore the RF is better in performing transfer learning successfully in comparison to our FCNN approach.
-Nevertheless the results from the right column of Figure \ref{fig: three models for training evaluating on single model test sets} are encouraging that with the random shifts in time our FCNN approach can also generalize better to SN Ia light curves which were not used in the training process.
+This suggests that especially the merger model, which deviates most from the other three models as shown in Fig. \ref{fig: SN Ia models vs SNEMO} and therefore helps to increase the variaty, is required in the training process.
+However, the comparison between Figs. \ref{fig: three models for training evaluating on single model test sets} and \ref{fig: three models for training evaluating on single model test sets RF results} shows that the RF does already a pretty good job without the random shifts, and therefore the RF generalizes better to slightly different light-curve shapes in comparison to our FCNN approach.
+Nevertheless, the results from the right column of Fig. \ref{fig: three models for training evaluating on single model test sets} are an encouraging sign that with the random shifts in time our FCNN approach can also be generalized better to SN Ia light curves, which were not used in the training process.